-How To: Password protect queries in Microsoft Access
+How to Password protect queries in Microsoft Access

 The Microsoft Office Access 2007 relational database manager enables information workers to quickly track and report information with ease thanks to its interactive design capabilities that do not require deep database knowledge.
 In this Microsoft Access video tutorial, you'll learn how to force a password to be entered in order to run a query.